gurditsingh/hydeout/_posts/file.md

 # Challenges with Design
 **Challenge No 1:** Historical Reporting

 we can use apache spark it's going to read from Kafka and do streaming analytics.
-Next pipeline archive the data into data lake for reporting with apache spark batch job, great that's pretty easy apache spark works.
+On historical reporting streaming is great it tells you what's happening right now
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0ODg2NjY4MjEsMTI3MDI1NDc2NCwtMz
+eyJoaXN0b3J5IjpbLTEwNDUxODA5MDYsMTI3MDI1NDc2NCwtMz
 E5MDg2NzAwLC02OTk4MjIwOCwtNzM5MzkwODMxLC03MDc1NzE4
 MzEsLTU5MjQ1NDM3NiwxNDM4NDMwMTE3LDk0MzA4MDI3M119
 -->